Standard Model Predictions for Rare K and B Decays without New Physics Infection: Introduction

 Of particular interest are also semi-leptonic decays $B^+\to K^+\mu^+\mu^-$, $B^0\to K^{*0}\mu^+\mu^-$, $B_s\to \phi\mu^+\mu^-$ and $\Lambda_b\to \Lambda\mu^+\mu^-$ which play an important role in the analyses of the so-called $B$-physics anomalies.
 They are not as theoretically clean as semi-leptonic decays with neutrinos and in particular leptonic decays but they have the advantage of having larger branching ratios so that several of them have been already measured with respectable precision.

 As far as short distance QCD and QED calculations within the Standard Model (SM) of the decay branching ratios in question are concerned, a very significant progress in the last thirty years has been achieved.
 It is reviewed in \cite{Buchalla:1995vs,Buras:2011we,Buras:2020xsm,Aebischer:2022vky}.
 In this manner rather precise formulae for SM branching ratios as functions of four CKM parameters \cite{Cabibbo:1963yz,Kobayashi:1973fv} can be written down.
-It will be useful to choose these parameters as follows\footnote{This choice is superior to the one in which $\beta$ is replaced by $\vub$, allowing for much simpler CKM factors than in the latter case used e.g. recently in \cite{Altmannshofer:2021uub}.} \be \boxed{\vus,\qquad \vcb, \qquad \beta, \qquad \gamma} \ee with $\beta$ and $\gamma$ being two angles in the Unitarity Triangle (UT).
-Similarly SM expressions for the $\Delta F=2$ observables \be |\varepsilon_K|,\qquad \Delta M_s,\qquad \Delta M_d, \qquad S_{\psi K_S}\, \ee in terms of the CKM parameters can be written down.
-Due to the impressive progress by LQCD and HQET done in the last decade, the hadronic matrix elements relevant for the latter observables are already known with a high precision and this is also the case of short distance QCD contributions.
+It will be useful to choose these parameters as follows\footnote{This choice is {more useful than} the one in which $\beta$ is replaced by $\vub$, allowing for much simpler CKM factors than in the latter case used e.g. recently in \cite{Altmannshofer:2021uub}.} \be \boxed{\vus,\qquad \vcb, \qquad \beta, \qquad \gamma} \ee with $\beta$ and $\gamma$ being two angles in the Unitarity Triangle (UT).
+Similarly SM expressions for the $\Delta F=2$ observables \be \boxed{|\varepsilon_K|,\qquad \Delta M_s,\qquad \Delta M_d, \qquad S_{\psi K_S}}\, \ee in terms of the CKM parameters can be written down.
+Due to the impressive progress by LQCD and HQET done in the last decade, the hadronic matrix elements relevant for the latter observables are already known with a high precision.
+This is even more the case of short distance QCD contributions for which not only NLO QCD corrections are known \cite{Buras:1990fn,Herrlich:1993yv,Herrlich:1995hh,Herrlich:1996vf} but also the NNLO ones \cite{Brod:2011ty,Brod:2010mj,Brod:2019rzc}and the NLO electroweak corrections \cite{Brod:2021qvc,Brod:2022har}.
 As the experimental precision on $|\varepsilon_K|$, $\Delta M_s$ and $\Delta M_d$ is already impressive and the one on the mixing induced CP-asymmetry $S_{\psi K_S}$, that gives us $\beta$, will be improved by the LHCb and Belle II collaborations soon, this complex of $\Delta F=2$ observables is in a much better shape than $\Delta F=1$ transitions if both the status of the experiment and the status of the theory are simultaneously considered.